 It is straightforward to derive the following condition:

-which describes the second and the third conditions in (\ref{equation6}) for all non-zero $\mu_i$.
-Let $M$ be the left hand side $m\times m$ matrix.
+which describes the second and the third conditions in (\ref{equation15}) for all non-zero $\mu_i$.
+Let $M$ be the left-hand side $m\times m$ matrix.
 We have the following results.

-\begin{theorem} , the matrix $M$ is a full rank matrix, and consequently $\boldsymbol{\mu^{*}}=\vec{0}$ is the unique pure strategy Nash Equilibrium. \end{theorem} Theorem~\ref{theorem2} and Theorem~\ref{theorem3} imply that for any day-ahead clearing price $p_d$,\footnote{The day-ahead clearing price is not known precisely to the utilities beforehand.
-Discussions on the electricity price forecasting and uncertainty can be found in Sec.~\ref{ssec:related_work}.} if all utilities except utility $i$ bid according to prediction, then bidding according to prediction is the best response of utility $i$ (see Fig.~\ref{fig7} based on real-world data for illustration).
-Consequently the strategy profile that all utilities bid according to (net load) prediction is the unique pure strategy Nash Equilibrium.
+\begin{theorem} , the matrix $M$ is a full rank matrix, and consequently $\boldsymbol{\mu^{*}}=\vec{0}$ is the unique pure strategy Nash Equilibrium. \end{theorem} Theorem~\ref{theorem2} and Theorem~\ref{theorem3} imply that for any day-ahead clearing price $p_d$,\footnote{The day-ahead clearing price is not known precisely to utilities beforehand.
+See Sec.~\ref{ssec:related_work} for discussions on electricity price forecasting and uncertainty.} if all utilities except utility $i$ bid according to prediction, then bidding according to prediction is the best response of utility $i$ (see Fig.~\ref{fig7} based on real-world data for illustration).
+Consequently, all utilities bid exactly according to (net load) prediction is the unique pure strategy Nash Equilibrium.
 Conventionally, Nash Equilibrium indicates that a utility does not benefit from deviating from the equilibrium, assuming other utilities keep their strategies unchanged.
 In Corollary~\ref{corollary1}, we show a stronger characteristic of the equilibrium.
-That is, the cost of the utility is strictly increasing w.r.t. the deviation distance between the strategy chosen and the equilibrium. {In Sec.~\ref{sec:general}, we generalize the results to correlated prediction errors (across utilities) and general pricing models and extend our results to the setting in which utilities submit bidding pairs (price, quantity) that form their bidding curves for each hour considering the randomization of the day-ahead price.}
+That is, the cost of the utility is strictly increasing w.r.t. the deviation distance between the strategy chosen and the equilibrium.

 \begin{corollary} , given $\mu_{-i}=0$, the optimal $\mu_{i}^{*} $ that minimizes $\mathbb{E}[\mathbf{\textsf{ABC}}_{i}]$ is 0, and $\mathbb{E}[\mathbf{\textsf{ABC}}_{i}]$ is strictly increasing w.r.t. $|\mu_i|$. \end{corollary}